 On reception of an Add, Modify or Move request command with several Local Descriptors from the same Termination containing the same address/port information the MG shall treat the associated H.248 Streams as a multiplexed media stream.
 Multiplexing is applied according to the type or profile of the stream.
 For example, in the case that a media profile RTP/AVP is given RTP multiplexing is applied.
 Each media stream component of the overall multiplexed RTP Stream is coded according to the information Local Descriptor / H.248 Stream for that particular media.

-RTP multiplexing is described by [IETF RFC xxxx].
+RTP multiplexing is described by [IETF RTPMUX].

-{Editor’s note: a specific reference to the RTP multiplexing procedures as defined by the IETF AVT and MMUSIC groups is expected to be added.}

 This multiplexed media stream may contain more than one media type.

 Multiple multiplexed media streams are also possible on a Termination.